 Patient Engagement for Chronic Disease Management

-NexJ Connected Wellness is a digital platform for cloud-based population health management that incorporates mobile and wearable technologies to deliver patient engagement for chronic disease management.
+NexJ Connected Wellness is a patient-facing digital platform for cloud-based population health management that incorporates mobile and wearable technologies to deliver patient engagement for chronic disease management.

 It is based on research, proven at trial, and purpose-built for the objective of engaging and empowering patients with chronic disease to actively participate in managing their own health and wellness.
 By doing so, patients can achieve their health goals, payers can lower costs, providers can improve care to patients, pharmaceutical manufacturers and retail pharmacies can improve medication adherence.